balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

 You can further customize the behavior of the **Deploy with {{ $names.company.lower }}** button by providing additional URL parameters.
 The following URL parameters are available and may be appended to the `https://dashboard.balena-cloud.com/deploy` link:

 * `repoUrl` - The URL of the project repository.
+If you are placing the deploy button in a GitHub repo then {{ $names.cloud.lower }} can auto-determine the `repoUrl` from the referer info in the HTTP headers.
+However on Firefox and with some ad-blockers this may fail.
+So we recommend that you populate this query string parameter.
 * `tarballUrl` - The URL of the project tarball.
 Automatically determined from `repoUrl` if not provided.
 * `configUrl` - The URL of the configuration file of the application.
 Automatically determined from `repoUrl` if not provided.
 * `defaultDeviceType` - The device type that will be pre-selected in the "Create application" modal.
 It defaults to Raspberry Pi 4 if not provided.
+You can find a list of [device types here](/reference/hardware/devices/).

 ### balena.yml configuration file